ossf/wg-supply-chain-integrity/README.md

 ## Governance

-This WG is chaired by Kim Lewandowski and Dan Lorenc
+This WG is chaired by Kim Lewandowski and Dan Lorenc.

 Working Group operations are consistent with standard operating guidelines provided by the OSSF Technical Advisory Committee [TAC](https://github.com/ossf/tac).

-Full details of process and roles are linked from [governance README](/governance).
+The [CHARTER.md](https://github.com/ossf/wg-wg-supply-chain-integrity/blob/main/CHARTER.md) outlines the scope and governance of our group activities.

 ## Antitrust policy